dogweather/forkful/content/en/fish-shell/testing-and-debugging/using-a-debugger.md

 ---
 date: 2024-01-25 20:50:19.217679-07:00
-description: "Fish doesn't have a built-in debugger like some other shells, but you\
+description: "How to: Fish doesn't have a built-in debugger like some other shells,\
-  \ can use external tools like `gdb` for debugging compiled programs or `fish -d`\
+  \ but you can use external tools like `gdb` for debugging compiled programs or `fish\u2026"
-  \ for\u2026"
 lastmod: '2024-03-13T22:45:00.478501-06:00'
 model: gpt-4-1106-preview
 summary: Fish doesn't have a built-in debugger like some other shells, but you can